AlMakinah/lu-project1-mahmoud-mamdouh-matwaly/README.md

 HTML Project:
 This is simple workflow for building HTML/CSS/JavaScript applications based on Gulp.
 It uses:

-1- pug as an HTML preprocessor
+1- pug as an HTML preprocessor.

-2- postcss
+2- postcss.

 Installation:

 npm install

 Usage:

 npm start